UltraStar-Deluxe/format/spec.md

 ## 2. The File Header

-The header of an UltraStar file consists of a sequence of key-value pairs.
+The header of a song consists of a sequence of key-value pairs.
 Each line in the header section starts with a hash.
 The key and value of a header are separated by a colon.
 Whitespace around key and value is ignored.

 > [!CAUTION]
 >